-It is a very quiet village compared to others, with few cars passing through.
+The Malta fishing village is a very quiet location compared to others, with few cars passing through.
 But at the same time it has become a very touristic location with many fish restaurants and cafes lined along the promenade.

 If you are lucky enough you might see the fishermen tending to their nets before they go out to sea for their next catch.
 It is indeed a village where you can relax and gently stroll around.